eBay/bascomtask/README.md

 but that task has already generated an exception and that outcome remains unchanged.
 The original caller to get() will see a MyException thrown.
-Should any call, by this or other threads get() be made on any other task method output, the results are fixed: all the yellow-filled task methods will return a valid value while all the others will throw an Exception of the indicated type.
+Should any call, by this or other threads get() be made on any other task method output, the results are fixed: all the yellow-filled task methods will return a valid value while all the others will throw an Exception that is of the indicated type.

 ## Configuration

 Orchestrators have various configuration options for controlling or extending core behavior.
-These can be set on an individual orchestrator or on GlobalConfig.getConfig() which will then copy all of its settings to orchestrators when they are created.
-The GlobalConfig configuration object can also be entirely replaced if desired, allowing complete control over Orchestrator initialization.
+These can be set on an individual orchestrator or on GlobalOrchestratorConfig.getConfig() which will then copy all of its settings to orchestrators when they are created.
+The GlobalOrchestratorConfig configuration object can also be entirely replaced if desired, allowing complete control over Orchestrator initialization.

 ### Customizing the Thread Spawning Strategy